clayton-perszyk/objects-in-space/README.md

     $ bundle install

 Create Database and have to seed data.
-This can take a long time there is a lot of Near earth objects.
+If you don't inculde RAILS_ENV="development"  it take a long time because it is getting all near earth object till around 2050.

-    $ rake db:setup
+    $ rake db:setup RAILS_ENV="development"

 Create Nickname for all Near earth objects